There are times when you are going to have to cut the head of a nail, screw, or other fasteners that are stuck in the material.

 Plus, it works more quickly than wire cutters, even if it takes up more room.

-If you need to cut a screw or nail that is holding two pieces of wood together, then the reciprocating saw is arguably the perfect choice.
+If you need to cut a screw or nail that’s holding two pieces of wood together, the reciprocating saw is arguably the perfect choice.

 Just remember to put a metal-cutting blade into the saw before you start to use it.
 Otherwise, you are going to ruin the blade.